mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 ## Satellite Specific Information

-### New 3U CubeSat
+### MARMOTSat

-A new 3U CubeSat is currently under development.
+[MARMOTSat](https://www.marmotsat.ca) is a new 3U CubeSat currently under development.
 It is slated to launch in 2026 Q2 to SSO, carrying a VHF digipeater, a CW telemetry beacon, a DVB-S2 video beacon on 10 m, and an ionospheric sounding experiment with a citizen science aspect.
 It will also use UHF Amateur spectrum for TT&C. Amateurs are encouraged to be involved in this mission via participation in the above mentioned experiments.
 Information on these will be added to this page as it becomes available.

 #### Amateur Payload